emmaMonty/Intro-to-GUIs/README.md

 # Intro-to-GUIs

-All of my projects when I started creating guis
+All of my projects when I started creating GUIs

-languages used are javascript, HTML, and css
+languages used are javascript, HTML, and css.